jeep/DendronTesting/Dendron/notes/desired-state.md

 5. Doesn't matter the number

 ### How can I force hanging indents with long text?
-* This is a really long line, like longer than I want to be on one line, so I will need to wrap the text at some point, I guess here.
+* This is a really long line, like longer than I want to be on one line, so it will need to wrap the text at some point, I guess here.
 * This is the second item.
 It's also longer than I would like on a line.
-But I'll manually indent it this time so that it lines up
+But I'll manually indent it this time so that it lines up.
+But I need to hit 2 spaces, because tab here indented it 4
 *   The other options is to always use tabs.
     Which will be easier, but it's not what I'm used to